La Motte-Picquet–Grenelle station: History

-On 13 July 1913, line 8's platforms opened as part of the initial section of the line from Beaugrenelle (now Charles Michels) and Opéra.
+On 13 July 1913, Line 8's platforms opened as part of the initial section of the line from Beaugrenelle (now Charles Michels) and Opéra.
 On the same day, the station was renamed La Motte-Picquet–Grenelle, which it still remains today.
 These are the current platforms served by lines 8 towards Créteil and 10 towards Gare d'Austerlitz.
-It was originally intended for line 8 to run from Opéra with two branches, one to Porte d'Auteuil and the other to Balard, with the line branching from La Motte-Picquet–Grenelle.
+It was originally intended for Line 8 to run from Opéra with two branches, one to Porte d'Auteuil and the other to Balard, with the line branching from La Motte-Picquet–Grenelle.
 Hence, the island platform was designed to accommodate trains coming from both branches then onwards to Opéra.
-The platform used today for line 10's service to Boulogne would have been the southbound platform for service to the two branches, although this had not been built yet.
+The platform used today for Line 10 towards Boulogne would have been the southbound platform for service to the two branches, although this had not been built yet.

-From 17 May to 6 December 1931, the section between Place d'Italie and Étoile of line 5 was temporarily transferred to line 6 to provide service to the colonial exhibition held at Bois de Vincennes that year.
-It was eventually returned to line 5.
+From 17 May to 6 December 1931, the section between Place d'Italie and Étoile of Line 5 was temporarily transferred to Line 6 to provide service to the colonial exhibition held at Bois de Vincennes that year.
+It was eventually returned to Line 5.

-The section of line 8 from La Motte-Picquet–Grenelle to Porte d'Auteuil was transferred to line 10 on 27 July 1937 when line 8 was extended south to Balard.
-However, service between Porte d'Auteuil and Jussieu was not provided with service initially limited to La Motte-Picquet–Grenelle until the underground connection for line 10 was opened linking La Motte-Picquet–Grenelle and Duroc two days later.
-This was part of the reconfiguration of lines 8, 10, and the old line 14.
-The platform for line 8's services to Balard was built beneath the existing platforms due to the narrow confines of the streets above.
+The section of Line 8 from La Motte-Picquet–Grenelle to Porte d'Auteuil was transferred to Line 10 on 27 July 1937 when Line 8 was extended south to Balard.
+However, service between Porte d'Auteuil and Jussieu was not provided with service initially limited to La Motte-Picquet–Grenelle until the underground connection for Line 10 was opened linking La Motte-Picquet–Grenelle and Duroc two days later.
+This was part of the reconfiguration of lines 8, 10 and the old 14.
+The platform for Line 8 towards Balard was built beneath the existing platforms due to the narrow confines of the streets above.
 Line 8's platforms on the island platform were extended to 105 m to cater for seven-car trains in the future, although the plan did not materialise in the end.